aiven/terraform-provider-aiven/docs/data-sources/clickhouse_user.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the Clickhouse user.
-This property cannot be changed, doing so forces recreation of the resource.
+- `username` (String) The name of the ClickHouse user.
+Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `password` (String, Sensitive) The password of the clickhouse user.
+- `password` (String, Sensitive) The password of the ClickHouse user.
-- `required` (Boolean) Indicates if a clickhouse user is required
+- `required` (Boolean) Indicates if a ClickHouse user is required.
-- `uuid` (String) UUID of the clickhouse user.
+- `uuid` (String) UUID of the ClickHouse user.